PriorLabs/PriorLabs.github.io/docs/index.md

 ## Installation

 To install our software, we use pip the python package installer in combination with Git for code-management.
 Please find the code for installation via the private “linktree” shared with you, that also contains the private access tokens to the code.
+An installation typically takes 5 minutes in a setup python environment.

 ## Example usage
 ```python